pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 This documentation is for features that are a work in progress, but not yet released.
 They are being put out for feedback on the planned features before official release.
 If you have feedback, please post it in the #pact-broker channel in Slack.
 :::

-The Pact Broker needs to know which versions of each application are deployed or released to each environment so it can return the correct pacts for verification and determine whether a pacticular application version is [safe to deploy](/pact_broker/can_i_deploy).
+The Pact Broker needs to know which versions of each application are in each environment so it can return the correct pacts for verification and determine whether a pacticular application version is [safe to deploy](/pact_broker/can_i_deploy).

 To notify the Broker that an application version has been deployed or released, the `pact-broker record-deployment` and `pact-broker record-release` commands are provided by the Pact Broker CLI.